History of NV Energy in Timeline

 1984: Reorganization as Sierra Pacific Resources

-In 1984, Sierra Pacific Power reorganized as a holding company and renamed itself Sierra Pacific Resources.
+In 1984, Sierra Pacific Power reorganized as a holding company, becoming Sierra Pacific Resources.

 1998: Merger of Sierra Pacific Power and Nevada Power

-In 1998, NV Energy was formed through the merger of Sierra Pacific Power, based in northern Nevada, and Nevada Power, serving Las Vegas.
+In 1998, NV Energy was formed through the merger of Sierra Pacific Power, based in northern Nevada, and Nevada Power, based in Las Vegas.

 1999: Merger of Sierra Pacific and Nevada Power

-In 1999, Sierra Pacific Resources and Nevada Power merged, creating a company with a service territory covering nearly all of Nevada's densely populated area.
-Headquarters moved from Reno to Nevada Power's old campus in Las Vegas.
+In 1999, Sierra Pacific and Nevada Power merged, with Sierra Pacific Resources as the surviving entity.
+Headquarters moved from Reno to Nevada Power's campus in Las Vegas.

 Under a 2001 state law, six major commercial customers left NV Energy's system during 2016 through 2018 and began buying power from other sources.